Table of Contents

 This section provides vital statistics about the PHP performance of your web application, including the top requested pages, slow pages, and ongoing PHP processes.
 Feel free to switch between these tabs to view analytics.

 Here, the Requested Pages tab shows you the top requested PHP page URLs along with the average duration and request count.
 On the other hand, the Running Processes tab represents ongoing PHP and PHP-FPM processes along with their CPU and memory consumption and duration.
-Slow Pages tab shows slow requested PHP pages/scripts along with the request count, max, and average time.
+The Slow Pages tab shows slow requested PHP pages/scripts along with the request count, max, and average time.
 Any PHP page/script exceeding the running time of more than five seconds will be recorded in this section.

 That’s it!
 We hope this article was helpful.
 If you need any help, then feel free to search your query on Cloudways Support Center or contact us via chat (Need a Hand > Send us a Message).
 Alternatively, you can also create a support ticket.